VoronDesign/VoronUsers/printer_mods/azoner/MRW_Kinematic_Sexbolt_Mount/README.md

 <img src="Images/4.jpeg" width="50%" height="50%">

+## Credits
-### This mod was derived from the [Sexbolt Mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop) by hartk and a mounting location concept from Discord user silicide.
+This mod was derived from the [Sexbolt Mod](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/hartk1213/Voron2.4_SexBolt_ZEndstop) by hartk and a mounting location concept from Discord user silicide.